c4pt000/appify-android-ios-cordova-builder/README.md

 ```

 # choose one of these two options below in AndroidManifest.xml depending on the site in var WEBSITE_URL = index.html (http or https)

-#     <!-- without the android:usesCleartextTraffic="true" setting to allow only HTTP the application CAN ONLY FUNCTION AS HTTPS -->
+#      choose without the android:usesCleartextTraffic="true" setting to allow HTTPS
+#      choose with  the android:useCleartextTraffic="true" to allow HTTP

 HTTP only (cleartext=true set here)